 I wish there were somewhere I could grab an espresso or a Redbull…I’m so tired I can’t see straight … can’t stop yawning … here, let’s open the window a bit, turn up the radio, do something to keep myself focused…gotta get myself home … just another half hour to go … whoops, that was a bit sketchy … I veered onto the rumble strip …

-Best rule of thumb is don’t get behind the wheel at all when you’re tired.
+The best rule of thumb to prevent drowsy driving is to not get behind the wheel at all when you’re tired.
 Or if you must, be sure you take along some very chatty friends.
 Better yet: let ‘em help you drive.
 Sleep loss can be dangerous behind the wheel- take a nap instead.
 Everyone likes naps.

 Be awesome and Aceable by avoiding driving crashes like this little guy.